gaevoy/gaevoy.github.io/_posts/2024-01-29-exception-rethrow-dotnet-framework-traps.md

 ### Where can I find the unit tests related to this investigation?

-The unit tests are available [here](https://github.com/gaevoy/Gaev.Blog.Examples/blob/3.7.0/Gaev.Blog.ExceptionRethrow/ExceptionRethrowTests.cs).
+The unit tests are available [on Gaev.Blog.ExceptionRethrow](https://github.com/gaevoy/Gaev.Blog.Examples/blob/3.7.0/Gaev.Blog.ExceptionRethrow/ExceptionRethrowTests.cs){:target="_blank"}.

 ### Why is it important for developers to understand this issue?